deept05/Object-Detection-Using-Yolov7/README.md

-# YOLOv7 Object Detection on COCO Dataset
+# YOLOv7 Object Detection on Custom Dataset

 This repository contains the implementation for training and evaluating the YOLOv7 (You Only Look Once version 7) model on the COCO (Common Objects in Context) dataset.
 YOLOv7 is a state-of-the-art real-time object detection model known for its high accuracy and speed.